Most companies are busy.

 A professional services firm with one clear ambition: position the business for a successful exit.
 I helped them reposition into a niche, rebuild their pricing, and tighten their operations.
 In short: make it exit-ready.

-Results within two years
+Results within 18 months

 +78%